feteel/Player-bass/README.md

 # Player-bass
-my first music player
-By windows
-written in Delphi 7
+my first music player For windows. written in Delphi 7